-Learning how to type Korean is one of the best things you can do to learn the language.
+You may know how to type in English, but learning how to type Korean is one of the best things you can do to learn the Korean language.
 It’s also a lot of fun!

 Once you achieve mastery in the art of typing in Korean, you can chat with friends online, comment on websites, look up words in the dictionary, search Naver (a must have app for anyone living in Korea) — and the list goes on!